StokeGitHub/.github/README.md

 > : Something is not working as intended.

 > Security
-> : Something is comprimised.
+> : Something is compromised.

 > Update
 > : Something needs to be updated, including adjusting cloud things.